 - If you are not concerned with violations to the assumptions and are testing less than half of the possible pair wise comparisons, use Dunn’s Test or the modified Bonferroni Test.

-Questions the ANOVA Answers
+Types of Research Questions the ANOVA Examines

 One-way ANOVA: Are there differences in GPA by grade level (freshmen vs. sophomores vs. juniors)?

 Two-way ANOVA: Are there differences in GPA by grade level (freshmen vs. sophomores vs. juniors) and gender (male vs. female)?

 The variables' data level and test assumptions play an important role in ANOVA.
 In ANOVA, the dependent variable can be continuous (interval or ratio) level scale.
 The independent variables (sometimes called factor variables) in ANOVA should be categorical (nominal level) variables.
 Like the T-test, ANOVA is also a parametric test and has some assumptions.
 ANOVA assumes that the distribution of data should be normally distributed.
 The ANOVA assumes the assumption of homogeneity, which means that the variance among the groups should be approximately equal.
 ANOVA also assumes that the observations are independent of each other.
 Researchers should keep in mind when planning any study to look out for extraneous and confounding variables.
 ANOVA has methods (i.e., ANCOVA) to control these types of undesirable variable effects.

 1. The population in which samples are drawn should be normally distributed.

 2. Independence of cases: the sample cases should be independent of each other.